 Consider starting a new family tradition of creating a craft together.
 With the plethora of ideas on sites like Pinterest you could make a new wreath each year, paint or decorate handmade ornaments, create homemade Holiday cards for friends and family or make crafty gifts for the grandparents to cherish.
 Each year, as the kids grow, the crafts can get more intricate, but the idea stays the same; homemade is from the heart and the time creating is half the fun.

 Nothing says warm and cozy like a kitchen full of baking supplies, a warm oven and little hands in the batter.
 Yes, it’s gonna get messy!
 But allowing kids of all ages to help measure and pour or use cookie cutters is just plain fun.
 Giving the cookies as gifts creates a sense of pride for the kids.
+And with a million holiday cookies to choose from, you can make it a weekly tradition throughout the season!
 Pick up dollar store tins and bake several styles of cookies while holiday music is playing.
 Of course, the sampling is fun too.
 Healthy eating rules can be broken this time of year!

 Take a Walk